IsaacScript/isaacscript/README.md

   - It uses [`eslint-config-airbnb-typescript`](https://github.com/iamturns/eslint-config-airbnb-typescript) as a base, which is the Airbnb ESLint config for TypeScript.
 - `eslint-config-airbnb-typescript` requires the [`eslint-plugin-import`](https://github.com/benmosher/eslint-plugin-import) and the [`@typescript-eslint/eslint-plugin`](https://github.com/typescript-eslint/typescript-eslint) packages to be installed.
 (They are peer dependencies and must be manually included.)
 - [`eslint-plugin-prettier`](https://github.com/prettier/eslint-plugin-prettier) is used, as explained above.
 - [`prettier-plugin-organize-imports`](https://github.com/simonhaenisch/prettier-plugin-organize-imports) is used because Prettier will not organize imports automatically.
+(It has no configuration and is automatically applied to Prettier if it is installed.)

 <br />